 Visit the Commencement website for information on Commencement ceremonies.

 Graduation refers to actually receiving a degree or certificate of completion once Johnson & Wales University has verified a student has met all degree or certificate requirements.
 Upon verification, the degree or certificate is awarded and noted in the student information system so that it displays on the student's official transcript.
 A student’s graduation date will reflect the last day of the semester in which the student completes their requirements, unless completion falls outside of a student’s enrollment semester, in which case the graduation date will reflect the effective date of completion.
 Diplomas are printed and mailed after the degree or certificate verification process is complete, approximately six-to-eight business weeks after the end of the semester.
 A diploma verifies the student’s awarded degree and graduation date.

 Commencement is a ceremony.
 It is an opportunity for students, families, friends and the JWU community to celebrate their academic accomplishments.
 Participation in Commencement does not mean that students have graduated, and they will not receive their diploma on that day.
 Students must satisfy all graduation requirements before officially graduating and receiving a diploma.

 Commencement Ceremony Eligibility

-- A student enrolled in a 3+2 program must have completed their undergraduate degree as of the previous fall semester and be formally considered a graduate student as of the spring semester in order to be eligible for Commencement in the spring.
+- A student enrolled in an accelerated bachelor's/master's program must have completed their undergraduate degree as of the previous fall 2022 semester and be formally considered a graduate student as of the spring 2023 semester in order to be eligible for Graduate Commencement in the spring.

 A doctoral student is only permitted to walk at graduation once all degree requirements are complete, or at the discretion of the appropriate program director.